Beorma: Beowulf Brewery

-A micro-brewery founded in the city's Yardley suburb in 1996 (and relocated to Chasewater in 2003), the Beowulf Brewing Company established a series of Anglo-Saxon brands for its beers, most of which had thematic links to the legend of Beowulf.
+A micro-brewery founded in the city's Yardley suburb in 1996 (and relocated to Chasewater in 2003), the Beowulf Brewing Company, established a series of Anglo-Saxon brands for its beers, most of which had thematic links to the legend of Beowulf.
 One of these beers, a pale session bitter, was instead named after Beorma to commemorate the city in which the brewery was founded.

 Beorma Quarter

-The "Beorma Quarter" is a multimillion-pound 30-storey city-within-a-city development built in multiple phases.
-Phase one, which included an Adagio "aparthotel" and an office for the King's Trust, was finished in 2015; the next phase began construction in 2023.
-It is located at the end of Digbeth High Street, directly opposite Birmingham's Selfridges building, occupying the site of the city's last seven burgage plots.
-Further development is slated to include two more office and residential blocks as well as a public square.
+Beorma Quarter is a multi-million-pound, mixed-use commercial property development situated in the Digbeth area of Birmingham's city centre.

+The first phase of the development was completed in 2015, following the opening of the Adagio aparthotel and 19,000 sq ft of office space in The Cold Store.
+Phase two is due to reach completion in the summer of 2026.
+This will mark the arrival of a new landmark tower block, comprising both Beorma Tower and 1 Beorma Place, as well as retail and leisure space at ground floor level.
+Floors 1-11 will offer 152,000 sq ft of new-build office space at 1 Beorma Place.
+Meanwhile, floors 12-29 will provide one, two, and three-bedroom luxury apartments in Beorma Tower.

+A further third phase will add another building to the development.